aragon/developer-portal/docs/osx/03-reference-guide/core/dao/DAO.md

 ### error InsufficientGas

-Thrown if an action has insufficent gas left.
+Thrown if an action has insufficient gas left.

 ```solidity
 error InsufficientGas()